The Wretched Heir

 “Why not come in for a moment, master?”
 Her voice was a bit playful, not wanting him to go so soon.

-“The crimson in thy cheeks tells me thou art still flustered from thy spar.
+“The crimson in thy cheeks tell me thou art still flustered from thy spar.
 Peradventure thee should rest anon.”
 His voice maintained an even level of placid insensitivity.

 “No!”
 She cried.
 Her face flushed more, knowing that he equated her blushing at him to her brief match moments ago.
 “I want you to come in with me.
 You’re supposed to do as I ask, aren’t you?
 I am heir, am I not?
 Then I order you to come in with me now!”